top of page

 The list seems endless!

-The sites I've chosen were based on 1)reputation of site when interviewing other artists, 2)free to use for the artist, and 3) ease of use.
-Once you discover how many sites are available, be aware that some require that you be juried in, some require annual fees or commission percentages, and others have a minimum owed before they will pay out and even then your profit is paid in the quarter following the quarter the minimum threshold was met.
+The sites I've chosen were based on 1) reputation of site when interviewing other artists, 2) free to use for the artist, and 3) ease of use.
+Once you discover how many sites are available, be aware that some require that you be juried in, some require annual fees or commission percentages, and others have a minimum owed before they will pay out and only then your profit is paid in the quarter following the quarter the minimum threshold was met.

 I also like that I can choose what merchandise the images of my paintings can be printed on.
 For example, I may only want to sell notecards and prints.
 Or maybe I don't care if the image is printed on other merchandise such as a shower curtain.
 And I don't.
 A professional violinist purchased a shower curtain with the image of a violin I painted and the product produced was beautiful.